Read about students in the creative writing major at Point Park.

 - Prepare to pursue an M.F.A. degree or a career in the arts or other profession.

 You will receive a well-rounded education through Point Park's core curriculum and classes in the English and creative writing major.
 Some of the courses in this Bachelor of Arts program include:

 - Major American Authors

 For a comprehensive list of program requirements and course descriptions, see the program guide and School of Arts and Sciences course descriptions.
 Students can also choose to minor in English/creative writing.

 Careers in Creative Writing

-With a bachelor's degree in English and creative writing, you will have the option to pursue various career opportunities, such as:
+With a bachelor's degree in creative writing and English, you will have the option to pursue various career opportunities, such as:

 Point Park Writers' Series